karmen87/Crypto_Alarm/README.md

 A reliable web application for tracking cryptocurrency trading pairs and receiving alarm notifications when specific price events occur.

+## Project Structure

+This repository contains two separate implementations of the Crypto Price Alarm:

+- **`javascript-app/`** - Standalone JavaScript application (client-side only, no server required)
+- **`python-app/`** - Flask-based Python application (server-side with WebSocket support)

+Both applications provide the same core functionality but use different technologies.
+Choose the one that best fits your needs.

 ## Features

 - **Trading Pair Support**: Monitor any trading pair available on CoinGecko (BTCUSDT, ETHBTC, etc.)